libktx/ktx/reflect/README.md

 }
 ```

-Refer to the LibGDX documentation for more reflection usage examples.
+Refer to the libGDX documentation for more reflection usage examples.

 ### Alternatives